phumke/ember-component-plugin/README.md

 * Add support for extended test location
 * Added support for more composure phase 2 file locations
 * Fix the component name from engine@component to engine::component

+### 0.1.4

+* Add ability to right click on and test a component or a specific test file
+* Refactored file searching to be more readable and easier to add new filepaths
+* Add support for global stylesheets